mui/mui-x/docs/data/date-pickers/fields/fields.md

 {{"demo": "DateRangeFieldExamples.js", "defaultCodeOpen": false}}

-### Usage with the pickers

-The picker components (e.g. `DatePicker`) are using the field to handle their input editing.

 :::warning
 The single input range fields are not supported on the range pickers yet (you can't use `SingleInputDateRangeField` in `DateRangePicker`).
 It's coming.